3 Things Good Listeners Consistently Do

 Reflective statements make a best guess as to what the speaker means.
 Reflections are a powerful tool for understanding.
 It allows people to hear their words mirrored back.

 It allows the listener to tell you whether or not you are on the same page.
-A powerful reflection happens when you can make a best guess of not only what the person is trying to say but also what they are feeling or what they need.
+A powerful reflection happens when you can make the best guess of not only what the person is trying to say but also what they are feeling or what they need.

 They Ask Open-Ended Questions